Torres del Paine 5-day Hike: Bailey’s Story

-The first kilometer or so was relatively flat walking through a valley.
+The first kilometre or so was relatively flat walking through a valley.
 However, that quickly changed.
 Within an hour I was huffing and puffing and I was sore.
-It was chilly that morning so I was all bundled up with two layers of pants, two long sleeves shirts, a sweater, wind proof jacket, gloves, and a beanie; but as soon as the trek started going uphill I was sweating and needed to shed some layers.
+It was chilly that morning so I was all bundled up with two layers of pants, two long sleeves shirts, a sweater, windproof jacket, gloves, and a beanie; but as soon as the trek started going uphill I was sweating and needed to shed some layers.

 We kept on walking, stopping only briefly for a Nutella sandwich.
 After a couple of hours, we were so sure that we were almost at the campsite until we saw an information sign.
 The sign informed us that we had only walked 4.5km and still had 6.5km more to go to the campsite.
 I couldn’t believe it, I had felt like I had already walked so far and I was so tired already!
 It was at this moment that I realized that the next five days were not going to be as easy as I naively anticipated.

-It took us about 4 hours total but we made it to the campsite.
-We setup camp and then went for a little walk to a view point of the glacier.
+It took us about 4 hours in total but we made it to the campsite.
+We set up camp and then went for a little walk to a viewpoint of the glacier.
 By now the weather was beautiful and we were able to relax in the sun for a while.

 The campsites have designated cooking areas due to the high risk of forest fires in the area.
 In Refugio Grey the cooking area was inside a small room, it was cramped and full of people trying to boil water basically on top of your lap!
 It was super dangerous and I hated every moment of being in there.
 I was starting to wonder what I had gotten myself into.